martletandco/tracery-go/README.md

 - Mode option to support new versions or different compatibility
 - Add short hand for an in-place random selection based on `[x:1,2,3]#x#`

+- *Parses and 'expands' eagerly, rather than lazily as the original does, so I'm not sure the same interface works
+- †Some features are implemented, such as the _Random Push_ (i.e. `[x:1,2]`)